It's never too soon to start thinking about Spring road trips!

 Monterey to San Luis Obispo, California

 Travel+Leisure says no list of scenic spring road trips would be complete without one of the most beloved — California’s Big Sur and Highway One.
 Reopened in 2018 after damage from a mudslide, the famed trip takes drivers along the state’s central coast between the Pacific Ocean and the Santa Lucia Mountains for 90 miles of breathtaking views.
+Because of the impact of weather events – always check ahead before exploring this particular road trip!
 We begin in Monterey, about two hours south of San Francisco.

 If there’s time to spend in Monterey, consider the 17-Mile Drive that will take you around the peninsula for both coastline and inland landscapes, world-famous golf courses, pine forests, fabulous homes, and the iconic Lone Cypress.
 Stop at the Cypress Point Lookout for a view of the coast and the Point Sur Lighthouse.